U-Shift/Transport-Demand-Modelling/4-ClusterAnalysis.md

 **4. Ward\`s method**

-The measures of similarity are the sum of squares within the cluster summed over all variables.
+The Ward\`s method considers the measures of similarity as the sum of squares within the cluster summed over all variables.

 ``` r
 modelw <- hclust(distance, "ward.D2")